 £50 for a 6 class pass (expires after 70 days)

-Once a month on a Sunday Jo does a dad’s class which has all the fun and therapeutic benefits of the above classes.
+Occasionally we will also be putting on a special dad and baby massage class which has all the fun and therapeutic benefits of the above classes.
 Why should mums have all the fun?!
-Email Jo via the clinic for more details.
+Email Jovia the clinic for further details on this.

 Many pregnant women find Pilates a great exercise to do because it builds core stability and strength.
 Musculoskeletal pain in the pelvic and lower back area is common during pregnancy, however if your abdominals, back, and pelvic floor muscles are toned, they will help you to have a more comfortable pregnancy and birth.
 Pregnant women who regularly exercise their core muscles can expect to experience shorter labours and reduced lower back and pelvic pain.